marcus7777/torrent-sites/README.md

 * A place for developers to work on projects that run locally and automatically sync with each other.

 Things to add:
 * A nice way edit the local storage.
+(Fork me I'm Yours)
 * A way to authentication people and list people as okay to propagate.
+  * Update from ...
+  * Review?
+  * Apply?
+Always Yes No Never
 * A way of listing public site for people without a domain name.